Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 23 Agustus 2025 08.59.59 UTC
+- WIB: Sabtu, 23 Agustus 2025 10.08.46 UTC
-- WITA: Sabtu, 23 Agustus 2025 09.59.59 UTC
+- WITA: Sabtu, 23 Agustus 2025 11.08.46 UTC
-- WIT: Sabtu, 23 Agustus 2025 10.59.59 UTC
+- WIT: Sabtu, 23 Agustus 2025 12.08.46 UTC

 Kutipan Inspiratif:
-"No one who achieves success does so without acknowledging the help of others.
-The wise and confident acknowledge this help with gratitude."
+"Not all of us can do great things.
+But we can do small things with great love."

-Kategori: success
+Kategori: inspirational